Do you need help creating an organized desk in your office or workspace?

 We may be living in the digital age, but paper files are still used in many offices.

-Files need to be properly contained, not only so things look tidy, but so you can find what you need in the blink of an eye.
+Files need to be properly contained.
+Why is this the case?
+While it helps keeps things tidy, you can also find what you need in the blink of an eye.

 Here are some tips to help you organize the files on your desk: